MWPatterson2000/GPOBackup/README.md

 Thanks for others on here that I have pulled parts from to make a more comprehensive script

-- WMI Filter Export
+WMI Filter Export:
     - http://www.jhouseconsulting.com/2014/06/09/script-to-create-import-and-export-group-policy-wmi-filters-1354
     - ManageWMIFilters.ps1
-    - Other Parts taken from other scripts on the web
+Other Parts taken from other scripts on the web

 This script is for backups.
 To restore you can do the following steps

 1. Extract the zip file to a location for use
 2. Open Admin PowerShell
-3. import-gpo -BackupGpoName "Original GPO Name" -TargetName "Destination GPO Name" -path "Full Path to GPO Backup"
+3. import-gpo -BackupGpoName "Original GPO Name" -TargetName "Destination GPO Name" -path "Full Path to GPO Backup":
     - EX: import-gpo -BackupGpoName "DC - PDC as Authoritative Time Server" -TargetName "DC - PDC as Authoritative Time Server" -path "C:\GPOBackupByName\2021-05-26-16-03-home.local\DC - PDC as Authoritative Time Server_{38bc3df6-b1f1-4a81-93b2-b9412c0f059d}"
 4. Open GPMC
 5. Verify GPO is restored